Which Loan Is Right For Me

 How is Standard Assistance repaid?

-All Standard Assistance is repaid by allotment with consideration being given to the financial situation of the individual, as well as the length of time remaining on their current enlistment.
+All Active-Duty personnel and Retired personnel will repay Standard Assistance by allotment with consideration being given to the financial situation of the individual, as well as the length of time remaining on their current time in service.

-Air National Guard and Air Force Reserve members will be required to complete an AFAS Paymatic Authorization Form to allow withdrawal of repayment amount from bank account.
+Air National Guard and Air Force Reserve members will be required to complete an ACH Authorization to allow withdrawal of repayment from their bank account.

 Loans are usually repaid within 12 months and do not exceed 24 months.
-All loan repayment is to be completed within the member’s current enlistment.
+All loan repayment is to be completed prior to the member’s current Expiration of Term of Service (ETS).

 How do I obtain Standard Assistance?

-You may apply for Standard Assistance online or by visiting an AFAS section representative at an Airman & Family Readiness Center.
+You may apply for Standard Assistance online by visiting our online application portal: https://www.portal.afas.org

 Do I have to go through my Commander, First Sergeant or Supervisor to apply for Standard Assistance?

 Not usually.
-However, if a base or HQ AFAS caseworker feels the need to involve the member’s First Sergeant or Commander, it may be requested.
+However, if an AFAS Caseworker feels the need to involve the member’s First Sergeant or Commander, it may be requested.

 What information or documentation will I need when applying for Standard Assistance?

-• Current Leave and Earning Statement or Retiree Account Statement
+• Current end of month Leave and Earning Statement (LES) or Retiree Account Statement (RAS)

-• Guard and Reserve personnel will also need:
+• Guard and Reserve personnel when on Active-Duty Order will need:

-• Copies of bills or statements to verify what is needed
+• Copies of bills or statements for categories of need requested.

-Can dual Air Force couples (military married to military) individually apply for Standard Assistance?
+Can dual Air Force and Space Force married couples (military married to military) individually apply for Standard Assistance?

 Yes.
-Each Airman and Guardian can individually apply for standard assistance to meet their emergency need, however, AFAS looks at the entire family budget and family situation when making assistance decisions.
+Each Airmen and Guardian can individually apply for Standard Assistance to meet their emergency need, however, AFAS looks at the entire family budget and family situation when making assistance decisions.
+Some programs within AFAS limits assistance to one per household, like the Pet PCS Transportation program.

 Can I get Standard Assistance if I have another outstanding loan with the Air Force Aid Society?